 Examination of the nature and structure of decision making in the midst of uncertainty.
 Formal techniques for measurement of risks and rewards are applied to case studies based chiefly on production systems.
 Concludes with a survey of current techniques for operations analysis, planning, and control.
+Prerequisites: Common Professional Component (CPC) competencies in management and quantitative/statistics.

-BU 5520 Negotiating, Collaborating, and Leading in 3 Credits Today's World from the fields of business, law, psychology, administration, and communication.
-Also offered as AD 5520.
+BU 5520 Negotiating, Collaborating, and Leading in 3 Credits Today's World

 This course examines the dynamics, constraints, and skills needed in negotiation, collaboration, and leadership.
 It focuses equally on using negotiation in business planning and in dispute resolution.
 Theories of negotiation are examined through current literature, and specific techniques are taught through simulated exercises.
-The course is drawn
+The course is drawn from the fields of business, law, psychology, administration, and communication.
+Also offered as AD 5520.